 Each week the Pacifica Radio Archives chooses a program “From the Vault” of broadcasts in a half-hour program.

-The Poetry of Alta May 20, 2015 | 5:00 am
+The Population Bomb September 2, 2015 | 5:00 am

 We present a 1968 interview with Stanford Professor Paul R. Ehrlich (noted population biologist and author of the book titled “The Population Bomb,”) and Professor Dennis Parnell (Catholic scientist and biologist at California State College at Hayward).

 Watts Rebellion 50th Anniversary Concert and Mixtape August 26, 2015 | 5:00 am

 Pacifica Radio Archives and From the Vault radio joined forces with the Grand Performances Summer Concert Series in Los Angeles to present a 50th Anniversary remembrance of the 1965 Watts Rebellion

 Dustin Hoffman, 1971 August 12, 2015 | 5:00 am

 We take a trip back to 1971 and listen to a conversation with the actor Dustin Hoffman, a simple conversation about the craft and experience of acting.
 In addition to talking about the cinematic art form, being a Pacifica station, the conversation always includes the politics of times.

 Houston Songwriting Legend Townes Van Zandt August 5, 2015 | 5:00 am